AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Mobile Core 2.1.1

-* Fixed crash during Core boot when migrating from v4 Mobile SDK.
+* Fixed crash during Core boot when migrating the data from v4 Mobile SDK.
-* Update POM with Apache 2 license URL.
+* Updated POM file with the Apache 2 license URL.

 ### Android Identity 2.0.2

-* Fixed issue where Identity does not boot when initial Configuration does not contain a valid `experienceCloud.org` value.
+* Fixed an issue where Identity could block the processing of requests when the first loaded configuration had incorrect format.
-* Update POM with Apache 2 license URL.
+* Updated POM file with the Apache 2 license URL.

 ## March 28, 2023